PolishDrBirkin/PolishDrBirkin/README.md

 # Hi I'm Natan or Birkin I made this only for pony town, I like making friends with same interests as me!!
 Stuff about interacting:
 ## PLEASEE INT AND C+H!!
-W2I If I have it in my name cause I'm often offtab, if I have IWC, it means I may get frustrated or sad WAYY easier okay, I'm pretty sensitive sorry........
-I'm actually dfn Spamton/dfn big shot spamton yall.....
+W2I If I have it in my name cause I'm often offtab, if I have IWC it means I'm feeling sensitive.. btw I'm actually dfn Spamton/dfn big shot spamton yall.....
 I'm not lying
 * I kind of don't talk first (sometimes I do), and I struggle with social interactions a little bit
 * This also means I may say stuff that comes out different than I wanted, please be patient about it I never mean to be weird or rude
 * I tend to get frustrated pretty easily